eloj/lzw-eddy/README.md

 # Simple LZW (Lempel-Ziv-Welch) Decompressor

 A basic headerless LZW decompressor.
 Supports variable length codes between 9 and 12 bits per default.

-Up to 16-bits should work if the `LZW_MAX_CODE_WIDTH` define is changed, but this is untested.
+Up to 16-bits should work if the `LZW_MAX_CODE_WIDTH` define is changed and the `lzw_node` type upgraded to 64 bits, but this is untested.

-This is similar to what's used by GIF, but slightly less flexible.
+This is similar to what's used by GIF, if perhaps slightly less flexible.

-The algorithm implemented by this code was widely distributed in the old days in places like Dr.Dobbs and a popular book on compression, which resulted in it being used in [all sorts of places](https://www.giantbomb.com/profile/eloj/blog/technical-notes-on-the-level-format-of-puzznic-for/114881/).
+The algorithm implemented by this code was widely distributed in the old DOS days in places like Dr.Dobbs and a popular book on compression, probably due to its use in GIF.
+This resulted in it being used in [all sorts of places](https://www.giantbomb.com/profile/eloj/blog/technical-notes-on-the-level-format-of-puzznic-for/114881/).

-## Features
+## Decompression Features

-* Fixed memory requirements.
-No dynamic memory allocations in decompressor.
+* Fixed memory requirements:
-* Re-entrant design.
-Decompress into a fixed size buffer (~4KiB recommended).
+	* Uses ~16KiB for state/string table.
+	* ~4KiB destination buffer recommended, but can go much lower in practice.
+	* Low stack usage.
-* No scratch buffer used when writing out strings.
+* No wasteful scratch buffer used when writing out strings.
 * Valgrind clean.

 ## Usage example